inet-framework/inet/showcases/tsn/cutthroughswitching/doc/index.rst

 The following sequence chart excerpt shows a packet sent from ``device1`` to ``device2`` via the switches, for store-and-forward and cut-through, respectively (the timeline is linear):

-.. .. image:: media/storeandforwardseq2.png
+.. .. figure:: media/storeandforwardseq2.png
    :align: center
    :width: 100%

-.. .. image:: media/seqchart2.png
+.. .. figure:: media/seqchart2.png
    :align: center
    :width: 100%

 We compared the end-to-end delay of the UDP packets in the case of store-and-forward switching vs cut-through switching:

-.. .. image:: media/delay.png
+.. .. figure:: media/delay.png
    :align: center
    :width: 100%